eddiesmo/eddiesmo.github.io/_posts/2018-02-21-comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more.md

 layout: post
 title: Comparing Getting Things Done (GTD) Implementations in Evernote, Todoist, NirvanaHQ, FacileThings and more
 comments: true
-excerpt: "When I started using GTD, the best implementation I found was in Evernote.
+excerpt: "When I started practicing GTD, the best implementation I found was in Evernote.
 I’ve used and refined it for years, until last year I finally decided it’s time to switch.
 Surely a better implementation must exist by now."
 tags:
   - getting things done